Skip to content

 ],

-export default hono
+export default hono;

 Plugin Types

-You can provide plugins in two ways:
+You can provide plugins in three ways:

 1. Plugin Instance: Pass an already instantiated plugin object